brycewray/hugo-site/content/posts/2022/07/really-getting-started-hugo.md

 {{< /highlight >}}
 As it creates the site, Hugo will automatically display instructions talking about using a theme but, again, *we're not going there*.
 Anyway, the result will be a structure like the following in your user directory:
 {{< highlight plaintext "linenos=false" >}}
-my_site   <-- The Hugo project folder
+my-site   <-- The Hugo project folder
 └─ archetypes
 └─ config.toml   <-- The only non-folder
 └─ content